 On February 19, 1909, a Greek worker named John Masourides shot and killed a respected police officer.
 For many residents of South Omaha, this was the last straw: the Greeks had to go.

 Two days after the incident, a mass meeting was called to decide how to “rid the city of the undesirable Greeks.”At the close of the meeting, a mob descended on the Greek quarter.
 They attacked the Greeks, rioted, and destroyed property.
 The Greeks fled the city.
 The governor called in the National Guard.
 Order was restored, but the bigots of South Omaha had accomplished their goal: the Greeks were gone, and most of them would never return.
 The mass exodus almost wiped out the parish of St. John the Baptist.

-As if all that wasn’t enough, a year later, the police themselves took revenge by lynching a young Greek named Nicholas Jimikas.
+As if all that wasn’t enough, a year later, a young Greek named Nicholas Jimikas was shot and killed by police.
 He is buried in an unmarked grave in Omaha’s Fort Lawn Cemetery.

 Masourides, the Greek man whose shooting of a policeman sparked the riots, was initially convicted of first-degree murder, and sentenced to death.
 He appealed to the Nebraska Supreme Court, which reversed the decision.
 In the end, Masourides was convicted of second-degree murder and sentenced to fourteen years in prison, but less than halfway through that sentence, he was furloughed by the governor and then deported.
 (To read more about the Masourides case, see Masourides v.
 State in the Northwestern Reporter, volume 125.
 Also see this page, dedicated to Edward Lowry, the police officer killed by Masourides.)